-Recommendation: HUD encourages qualifying or requalifying counties to submit a draft cooperation agreement (or amendment) for preliminary legal review by OGC

-Field Counsel.
-This can be helpful for avoiding costly and time-consuming back-andforth revisions between your county and HUD after you submit your final qualification package later in the process (Step 6).
-For example, it can avoid HUD deeming your agreements (or amendments) unacceptable-after they have been authorized by governing bodies and signed by chief executive officers for your county and participating UGLGs.
+We encourage your county to submit a draft cooperation agreement (or amendment) for a preliminary legal review by OGC Field Counsel.
+This may help avoid costly, time-consuming back-and-forth revisions between your county and HUD after you submit your final qualification package later in the process (Step 6).
+For example, it may help you avoid HUD deeming your agreement (or amendment) unacceptable after your county's governing body has authorized the agreement/amendment and after chief executive officers for your county and participating UGLGs have signed the agreement/amendment.

-2.2.4 Step 4: OGC Field Counsel completes optional preliminary legal review of a draft agreement (or amendment) and letter from county counsel
+2.2.4 Step 4 (Optional): OGC Field Counsel completes optional preliminary legal review of a draft agreement (or amendment) and legal opinion from county counsel

-If your county chooses to submit a draft agreement or amendment to HUD (in Step 3), OGC Field Counsel will perform a preliminary legal review of your draft cooperation agreement (or amendment) and your letter from county counsel, if also provided.
-This optional step includes back-and-forth between HUD and your county on revising the draft agreement (or amendment) and letter from county counsel.
+If your county chooses to submit a draft agreement (or amendment) to HUD (Step 3), OGC Field Counsel will perform a preliminary legal review of your draft cooperation agreement (or amendment) and the legal opinion from county counsel (if also provided).
+This optional step includes back-and-forth between HUD and your county on revising the draft agreement (or amendment) and the legal opinion from county counsel.